[David Hanson in the Chair]

 When reading Shashi Tharoor’s book, “Inglorious Empire: What the British Did to India”, which was published last year, the following words particularly struck me:

-“The Jallianwala Bagh massacred was no act of insane frenzy but a conscious, deliberate imposition of colonial will.”
+“The Jallianwala Bagh massacre was no act of insane frenzy but a conscious, deliberate imposition of colonial will.”

 If we were able to acknowledge back then the wrong that had been committed, there is no reason why Britain should not take this opportunity on the 100th anniversary of the massacre to finally apologise.
 Many continue to show support for Dyer.
 One of them was Rudyard Kipling, who believed that Dyer